alexanderhowada/oppai_challenge/README.md

 3. silver: transformed data for reports
 4. gold: (not featured) business-ready tables.

+Data pipelines greatly benefit from data quality and unittests.
+Therefore, we also implement very simplified versions of quality and unittests.
+See utils.data_quality and etl/tests for a very simplified view of the data quality and unittest implementations.

 ## Medalion implementation explanation

-The ideia of keeping an data history is to keep track of changes over the months.
+The ideia of keeping an data history (raw tables) is to keep track of changes over the months.
 The changes can include user constribution, number of patrons, etc.
 These are not implemented in the dashboards due to the absence of data.